metapolator/metapolator/CPS-interpolation.md

 0. The skeletons are checked for compatibility.
 In future, it may be possible to interpolate them.
 1. The `Rule`s are used to query each master, resulting in a `Node` list.
-2. The interpolating `Parameter`s are used to interpolate the relevant values of each master.
+2. The interpolating `Property`s are used to interpolate the relevant values of each master.
 If only some masters contain a particular `Node`, only those are interpolated, using an interpolation vector with just the elements corresponding to the participating masters, with the interpolation coefficients rescaled, so the vector has the same length as the original.
 In particular, in the typical case of two masters and a vector whose length is 1, this means that the `Node` is simply copied from the master that possesses it.